Remod-org/FlyingCarpet/README.md

 It is recommended that you use this in conjunction with https://github.com/WheteThunger/ParentedEntityRenderFix until such time that Facepunch fixes the culling issue impacting plugins built from multiple parented objects.
 I would not hold my breath that they will since this was likely done for overall performance and suits vanilla just fine.
 See more below.

+NEW FOR March 2025: If you use Teleportication, the server TP locations will be added to the Flying Carpet nav menu.

 ## Permissions

 * flyingcarpet.use -- Allows player to spawn and fly a carpet using low grade fuel